autocore-ai/autocore_pcu_doc/docs/Sdk_feature_list.md

 Output topic： /points_no_ground, /points_ground

 **Performance**
-With default parameter settings，using robosense32 LiDAR, the CPU usage of PCU is within 20%.
+With default parameter settings，using Robosense 32 LiDAR, the CPU usage of PCU is within 20%.

 #### Euclidean Cluster